Christie Raleigh Crossley

 Christie Raleigh Crossley (born June 20, 1987) is an American para swimmer.
-They represented the United States at the 2024 Summer Paralympics.
+They (Note: Crossley uses both she/her and they/them pronouns.
+This article uses they/them pronouns for consistency.) represented the United States at the 2024 Summer Paralympics.

 Early life and education

 Raleigh grew up playing several sports, including playing in the boys' leagues for basketball and baseball.
 In middle school they made the decision to focus on swimming, with dreams of making the Olympic team.
 At Toms River High School South, they were a state champion and became the second freshman in state history to become the state record-holder in any swimming event.
 They moved to Florida when they were 15 to attend Pine Crest School, where they were a four-time high school state champion in Florida.

 After graduating from Pine Crest, they received a scholarship to swim for Florida State University.
 They competed there for two years, earning multiple accolades including Athletic Coast Conference (ACC) Freshman of the Year, and two back-to-back National Collegiate Athletic Association (NCAA) All-American honors.
 An opportunity arose to finish out their NCAA career at Auburn University.
 Instead, they got married, and three months later was pregnant with their first daughter.
 They then transferred to Rowan University where they won an NCAA Division III national title in the butterfly.